 League of Legends is a free-to-play high-fantasy action real-time strategy game developed and released digitally by Riot Games for the PC on October 27, 2009.
 It was later released for the Mac on March 2013.

-It is a spiritual successor to Defense of the Ancients (a series of custom scenarios for the 2002 game Warcraft III: Reign of Chaos that originally popularized the "Multiplayer Online Battle Arena" sub-genre) and was developed with involvement from two of the mod's developers (Guinsoo and Pendragon).
+Inspired by Defense of the Ancients (a mod for the 2002 game Warcraft III: Reign of Chaos that popularized the "Multiplayer Online Battle Arena" sub-genre) and was developed with involvement from two of the mod's developers (Guinsoo and Pendragon).

 Similar to the mod its based on, the main gameplay pits two teams of five players against each-other as they work to escort their three endless waves of AI-controlled monsters ("Minions") towards the fortified enemy base in order to destroy the enemy base ("Nexus").
 Each player controls an individual character ("Champion") and, throughout the match, earn experience (to level up their stats and abilities) and gold (for purchasing items and equipment) by eliminating enemies.